How do I determine the value of my stock?

 Step-by-step instructions

-5. Click Enable editing at the top.
+8. Click Enable editing at the top, if prompted.

-List price is the price from your wholesalers’ price list (catalogue price).
-Cost price is the value of the List price minus the purchase discount you might have agreed upon; it is the price you actually paid your wholesaler.
+• Cost price = the value of the List price minus the purchase discount you might have agreed upon; it is the price you actually paid your wholesaler.

 More about this